-- Case Management Involves in-home evaluation, coordination of services, on-going monitoring, and a reevaluation every six months. - Personal Care/Housekeeper Hands-on care to assist with bathing, dressing, light housekeeping, laundry, linen change, shopping, and meal preparation. - Respite Care Social Day Program Service to participants who have a fulltime informal caregiver.
-This allows "time off" for shopping, household tasks, appointments, and rest. - Ancillary Services EISEP will loan: Personal Emergency Response Systems (Lifeline), Stair Slides and Lift Chairs.
+- Case Management Involves in-home evaluation, coordination of services, on-going monitoring, and a reevaluation every six months. - Personal Care/Housekeeper Hands-on care to assist with bathing, dressing, light housekeeping, laundry, linen change, and meal preparation. - Respite Care Up to 8 hours per week of In-Home Respite aide service or 1 day per week of Social Adult Day Services is available on an ongoing basis.
+This allows the caregiver "time off" for shopping, appointments and other activities.